 After providing a correct password and clicking OK, the OEM Write-protected features will be written.
 By clicking Cancel none of the selected features will be written.

-When using SimpleSet, if an incorrect password was provided, the OEM Write-protected features will receive a status icon indicating failure (see below).
+If an incorrect password was provided, the OEM Write-protected features will receive a status icon indicating failure (see below).